immunogenomics/itc/README.md

 # itc
-Scripts to analyze innate T cell transcriptomes
+Scripts to analyze innate T cell transcriptomes from [reference paper]

+In the low_input_rnaseq folder, you'll find a script to re-create the PCA that revealed the innateness gradient on PC1 (Fig. 2a-b).

+In the single_cell_rnaseq folder, you'll find a script to re-create the PCA and UMAP of our single-cell RNA-seq data (Fig. 8b, Supplementary Fig. 15a)